rootkovska/rootkovska.github.io/_posts/2015-12-27-PastaCiccia.md

 # Surveillance

+The MOAB.

+## The Five Eyes (UK, US, Canada, Australia, New Zealand)

 The UK&US govs and their tech giants are playing "scaricabarile" (it. "barrel-unloading") ... shitstorm?
 Self bullocks-slashing?
 Responsabilities dropping?
 Who knows ... and who cares.

 > GOVs: our legal framework was built on top of the chance for the government to spy the people.